EvilGenius13/Pokemon-API-Test/readme.md

 ### Weather
 -Input a city and it will give you the temperature and weather description in celcius
 - ** Please note **
 - You need your own API key for this to work.
-You will place your key at api_key = in the main.py app under "def weather_results():
+You can get one at https://openweathermap.org/ You will place your key at api_key = in the main.py app under "def weather_results():
 - Example : api_key = "0f04hv84h2n3v94jv"